Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Woodworking.md

 #story , #novus , #four
-When he was a young man, Novus Sehaj had decided to take up woodworking.
+When he was a young man, Lutfi had decided to take up woodworking.